-Ignition Method: Upon application on the ignition line of a voltage greater than the turn-on threshold ( $\sim 2$ V), the device will first wait four seconds before initiating the alternator excitation sequence.
+Ignition Method: Upon application on the ignition line of a voltage greater than the turn-on threshold (~2 V), the device will first wait four seconds before initiating the alternator excitation sequence.
 As with the starter motor method, this allows cranking to occur without a possible depleted auxiliary battery loading down the engine.
-After the four seconds has elapsed, the MOSFET array will turn on to connect the main battery to the alternator, allowing its regulator to begin operation.
+After the four seconds has elapsed, the MOSFET array connected to the main battery will turn on to connect the main battery to the alternator, allowing its regulator to begin operation.
 The excitation process will then proceed exactly as in the starter motor excitation method; the only difference is if at any time during the process the ignition voltage disappears, the excitation procedure will be terminated and another application of ignition voltage will be required to restart the process.

-Word of caution regarding the ignition method: If the vehicle is not started until after the alternator excitation process has completed and there is no auxiliary battery directly connected to the alternator, charging of the main battery will not occur.
-For example, if the user turns on the ignition, listens to the radio for five minutes, and then cranks the engine, the alternator will not be excited and all vehicle functions will run off the battery.
+Word of caution regarding the ignition method: If the vehicle is not started until after the alternator excitation process has completed, charging of the batteries will not occur.
+For example, if the user turns on the ignition, listens to the radio for five minutes, and then cranks the engine, the alternator will not be excited and all vehicle functions will run off the batteries.
 In order to excite the alternator, the vehicle will need to be turned off and restarted.
 This is the main reason why the starter method of alternator excitation is preferred, as it gives a true indication of the engine running and spinning the alternator.